 Groups of managers meet to review the pattern of each other's ratings and challenge unusual decisions or distributions.
-This process of moderation or calibration is timeconsuming but is possibly the best way to achieve a reasonable degree of consistency, especially when the group members share some knowledge of the performances of each other's staff as internal customers.
+This process of calibration or peer reviews is time-consuming but is possibly the best way to achieve a reasonable degree of consistency, especially when the group members share some knowledge of the performances of each other's staff as internal customers.